Cocaine Abuse, Paranoia, Violence, & the Need for Treatment

 As one of the most powerful stimulant drugs in existence, the damage brought on by prolonged cocaine abuse makes it increasingly difficult for a person to stop using the drug.
 The greater the damage, the greater the brain’s dependency on cocaine effects to function.

-If you or someone you know struggles with cocaine abuse and have more questions, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you or someone you know struggles with cocaine abuse and have more questions, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.